NY system operator launches $74m smart-grid initiative

 The New York Independent System Operator NYISO has launched a $74-million smart-grid initiative supported in part by a Smart Grid Investment Grant from the US Department of Energy DOE.

 “Situational awareness plays a crucial role in improving the reliability and resiliency of the grid,” said Patricia Hoffman, assistant secretary for the DOE’s Office of Electricity Delivery and Energy Reliability.
-“DOE funding of this NYISO project and others is allowing independent system operators, transmission companies and other utilities across the U.S. to install over 800 networked PMUs.
+“DOE funding of this NYISO project and others is allowing independent system operators, transmission companies and other utilities across the U.S., including a pilot program in New York, to install over 800 networked PMUs.
 As a result, system operators and utilities are getting more accurate and timely picture of the status of the grid, allowing them to respond more quickly and effectively when disruptions do occur.”

-“The project will help New York state achieve a number of key energy goals, including enabling the increased integration of renewable energy supplies, cultivating innovative energy storage technologies, addressing the growing complexity of modern electric grid operations and effectively implementing the broader regional markets initiative that will provide New York with approximately $190 million in annual savings,” said Stephen G. Whitley, the NYISO’s president and CEO.
+“The project will help New York state achieve a number of key energy goals, including enabling the increased integration of renewable energy supplies to support a greener grid statewide, cultivating innovative energy storage technologies, addressing the growing complexity of modern electric grid operations and effectively implementing the broader regional markets initiative that will provide New York with approximately $190 million in annual savings,” said Stephen G. Whitley, the NYISO’s president and CEO.

 Related News